brother-donkey/bracket-builder/README.md

 - keep track of focus in .game elements so that we can return to the place after the finish game modal closes
 - add random mode (randomize seeds)
 - finish bye games automatically
+- bug: you've got it so that uniq names can mess it up when games are declared finished

 Icons by Font Awesome.